 - Ask your attorney to review their litigation history and see if they’ve been sued a lot for nursing home abuse

 If a nursing home checks out, it may be the best solution for your loved one.
 You want to make sure that wherever you place your parents, they feel cared for and safe.

 If you learn that your mom or dad has been the victim of nursing home abuse, you’re going to be angry.
 You’re going to want justice.
-You’ll want someone to pay for what has happened to your parent.
+You’ll want someone to pay for what has happened to your parents.